-Florida homeowners can take a sigh of relief, Orion 180 Insurance Company and Orion 180 Select Insurance Comapny were approved for operations in Florida on Tuesday.
-They join both Mainsail Insurance Company and Tailrow Insurance Company who were approved in the previous months.
+Florida homeowners can take a sigh of relief, Orion 180 Insurance Company and Orion 180 Select Insurance Company were approved for operations in Florida on Tuesday.
+They joined both Mainsail Insurance Company and Tailrow Insurance Company which were approved in the previous months.
 This news comes during a crucial period in Florida’s insurance market, Florida has lost some form of home coverage from over 30 insurance providers in the past three years.

 Florida Consumer Protection Legislation